You are tuned to the most listened-to radio talk show in America.

 Here's the first one.

-Headline Spitzer, this New York Times.
+Headline, Spitzer, this New York Times.

-Spitzer hat in hand asks fellow Democrats in the assembly for a second chance.
+Spitzer, hat in hand, asks fellow Democrats in the Assembly for a second chance.

-After meeting his bride to be the Southern Bred Silda Wall at Harvard Law School in the 80s, or asked her out, she said no, but he was persistent.
+After meeting his bride-to-be, the Southern Bread Silla Wall at Harvard Law School in the 80s, he asked her out.

 And she finally agreed.